 Analyzing Travel Narratives

 Analyzing Documents presents case studies that demonstrate how scholars interpret different kinds of historical evidence in world history.
-Here is an excerpt from John Ledyard’s journal of his travels along the North American coast in the late 18th century.
+In the video below, historian Tom Ewing analyzes John Ledyard’s journal of his travels along the North American coast in the late 18th century.
 Ledyard, born a British subject, became an American citizen after Independence.
 He traveled with the British explorer Captain Cook to Alaska, Siberia, and the Pacific Islands.
 Along the way he encountered many cultures—indigenous and Russian—and left behind an entertaining account of his travels.
 Journals such as Ledyard’s often tell us as much about the traveler himself as they do about the places visited.

 1. What can we learn from travel narratives?